 With this new technology at hand, the search for additional types of natural stone to mine continued.
 Quarries were set up in Espirito Santo, in the North towards Bahia, and in the Northeast of Brazil.
 Some explorers even went inland, to states like Minas Gerais or the interior side of Bahia and Pernambuco, which led to the discovery of quartzite.

 Because quartzite evolves from sand grains, it is no surprise that much of quartzite, such as Taj Mahal, is lighter in color.
 On the other hand, in Brazil, minerals are carried through the sand grains by groundwater, creating some of the most unique and colorful quartzite in the world.
 Fusion Wow, Emerald Green, and Explosion Blue are all great examples of this geologic phenomenon.
 Today, the most unique and colorful quartzite is being mined in Brazil.

 Brazil from the 1990s to Today

 Although Brazil had suffered an economic crisis in the 1990s, the stone industry was able to quickly rebound with vigor.
 Even today, natural stone is a leading export and driving force for the Brazilian economy.

-Now, there are more than 300 export processing plants in Brazil, as well as hundreds of quarries and blocks being exported to Italy, China, India and Taiwan for processing in those countries.
-Brazilian production of natural stones totaled 10.5 million tons in 2013.
-The production covered a large variety of stones, including granites, marbles, block and flagstone, quartzite, slate, soapstone, meta-conglomerates, serpentine, travertine, limestone and others types sold in the domestic and export markets.
-Quarry production serving the domestic market was estimated at 6.9 million tons, and 3.6 million tons was the estimate for exports.
+Now, there are more than 300 export processing plants in Brazil for natural stone, as well as hundreds of quarries and blocks being exported to Italy, China, India, and Taiwan where the stone can be processed.
+The production now covers a large variety of stones, including granite, marble, flagstone, quartzite, slate, soapstone, serpentine, travertine, and limestone, to name a few.